ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 # Deep Learning Sensor Fusion for Pedestrian Detection

 This repository presents a fully convolutional neural network architecture for multimodal sensor fusion, such as lidar, sonar, and RGB camera.
-The core of the network is based on SegNet [[1]](https://ieeexplore.ieee.org/document/7803544){:target="_blank" rel="noopener"}, a pixel-wise semantic segmentation network.
+The sensor fusion methodology is based on [[1]]()The core of the network is based on SegNet [[2]](https://ieeexplore.ieee.org/document/7803544), a pixel-wise semantic segmentation network.
 A single SegNet is assigned to each sensor reading, and the outputs are then applied to a fully connected neural network to fuse the three modalities of sensors.
 Afterwards, an up-sampling network is applied to recover the fused data.
 This repository  also presents an extrinsic calibration matrix method for sensor alignment.

 ## Package description: